tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Steel Fist of the Crusader

+_Recharge 6+:_ When you hit a demon with an attack, you may roll an extra d6 for damage for every positive relationship die you have with the Crusader (champion: d8; epic: d12).

+**Quirk:** Becomes increasingly paranoid about demons.

+---

 #### Sure Fingers

 You gain a +2 bonus to any skill check that involves sleight of hand, strength of grip, hand-eye coordination, or similar abilities.